Veiled Prophet Organization apologizes for its past after Ellie Kemper calls it ‘unquestionably racist’

 The statement says after reflection, the Veiled Prophet (VP) Organization acknowledges its past and recognizes the criticism levied its way.
 The group also apologized for the actions and images from its history.

 The Veiled Prophet Organization became the center of attention recently after Ellie Kemper fans found a 2014 article in The Atlantic on the group.
-They then learned about Kemper’s connection as the queen of the VP Ball in 1999.
+They then learned about Kemper’s connection as the queen of the VP Ball in 1999 when she was 19.
 Fans quickly took to Twitter to comment.

-Yesterday, she released a statement on Instagram apologizing to the people she disappointed.
-She also said she was not aware of the group’s history at the time, but ignorance is no excuse.
+Yesterday, Kemper released a statement on Instagram apologizing to the people she disappointed.
+She also said she was not aware of the group’s history at the time, but that ignorance is no excuse.

-The VP Organization’s statement also said, “our lack of cultural awareness was and is wrong.
-We are committed to change, allowing our actions to match the organization we are today.”
+“The century-old (VP) organization had an unquestionably racist, sexist, and elitist past.
+I was not aware of this history at the time but ignorance is no excuse…,” Kemper wrote.
+“I unequivocally deplore, denounce, and reject white supremacy…(I will) use my privilege in support of the better society I think we’re capable of becoming.”

+The VP organization, widely known for its Independence Day parades in St. Louis, was formed in the late 1870s in response to a national railroad strike that saw whites and blacks marching in protest together in the public square, said Webster University historian Dr. Kristen Anderson, who teaches a course on St. Louis history.
+St. Louis elites formed the VP to promote St. Louis and also to keep an upper hand, she said.

 Here is the group’s entire statement: